-Maintained internally illuminated exit signs will be required where the lighting may be dimmed or extinguished (e.g. lecture rooms).
+Maintained internally illuminated exit and escape route signs will be required in auditoria and other parts of your premises where the lighting may be dimmed or extinguished.

-Exit signs should be clearly visible whenever the public, staff and contractors are present.
+Exit signs should be clearly visible whenever the premises are in use.

-Positioning of escape route signs
+Positioning of escape signs

 The presence of other signs in premises (such as advertising) can distract attention from, or obscure the visibility of, escape signs.

-The Royal National Institute of the Blind estimates that only about 4% of visually impaired people are totally blind.
 This could affect people's ability to see and understand escape signs, particularly if there is a fire evacuation.
 Always ensure that escape signs are not overwhelmed.